Jake18236/Showdown-Teambuilder-Mod/README.md

   - PU / ZU / ZUBL / LC / NFE: +30
 - Makes stat sorting/search results account for the modified stats.
 - Supports Tier Shift AAA's dynamic banlist that is not client side for some reason.
-For Mix N Mega:
+**For Mix N Mega**:
   - Calculates Pokémon stats after Mega Evolution.
   - Applies the appropriate Mega Stone stat changes.
   - Displays modified base stats in the Teambuilder.
   - Calculates final stats using the modified stats.
   - Accounts for Mix and Mega's Speed-related mechanics.
 **For Godly Gift**:
 - Applies the God's base stat to the appropriate team position.
 - Supports all donated stats.